Anger In Early Sobriety…

 Instead, you’d merely have two maniacs on the road.

-Actually, if each person you both encountered followed the same route, you’d merely multiply the amount of lunatics on the road infinitely.
+Actually, if each subsequent person encountered followed the same route, you’d merely multiply the amount of lunatics on the road infinitely.

 Anger here is the primary emotion and it will in no way serve you.
 It’s unresourceful and extraordinarily primitive.